Best Time to Visit Mount Rainier: Will the Mountain Be Out?

 May

 Higher elevation trails remain snow-covered while lower elevation trails begin to thaw.
-Snowmelt in spring at Mount Rainier is why rivers and waterfalls rush and roar!
+Snowmelt in spring at Mount Rainier is why rivers and waterfalls rush and roar.

 Summer (June – August)